 How to Access the Traverse Cluster

-To use the Traverse cluster you have to request an account on Traverse and then log in through SSH.
+To use the Traverse cluster you must obtain an account and then log in through SSH.

 - Requesting Access to Traverse

 - Logging into Traverse

 Once you have been granted access to Traverse, you can connect by opening an SSH client and using the SSH command (VPN required from off-campus):

 $ ssh <YourNetID>@traverse.princeton.eduFor more on how to SSH, see the Knowledge Base article Secure Shell (SSH): Frequently Asked Questions (FAQ).
 If you have trouble connecting then see our SSH page.